 If this recipe makes more than you think you can consume in a week, I would recommend splitting it in half.

-How do you make ranch thicker?
+How to make ranch thicker:

 I came across this issue when making my ranch dressing.
 I thought I would need a 1:1 ratio of mayo to buttermilk.
 It was too thin for my liking so I increased the amount of mayo to equal a 3:2 ratio.